 The dynamic environment in which health care is delivered requires clinicians to maintain situational awareness.
 The concept of situational awareness refers to the ability to access and track data relevant to the task at hand, comprehend the data, forecast what may happen based on the data, and formulate an appropriate plan in response.
 In a clinical context, maintaining situational awareness requires information sharing and open dialogue among clinicians in order to achieve a shared mental model—the "big picture" of the patient's condition and immediate priorities for care.

 Situational awareness cannot be achieved without clear and high-quality communication between all of the providers who are caring for a patient.
 For example, if a patient on a medical ward begins to deteriorate, the bedside nurse will need to communicate information about the patient's known diagnoses, symptoms, vital signs, and acuity in a clear and timely fashion to the responding clinician who, in turn, will need to respond respectfully, process and comprehend the new information, and devise a plan.
 Any breakdown in this chain of communication will lead to impaired situational awareness, and patients may be harmed as a result.
-An AHRQ WebM&M case details the death of an infant shortly after repair of a congenital heart defect.
+A WebM&M case details the death of an infant shortly after repair of a congenital heart defect.
 Both the intensive care unit team and the cardiac surgery team were aware of the patient's deteriorating condition, but each assumed the other was primarily managing the problem.
 Poor communication between the two teams meant the severity of the patient's condition was not appreciated until it was too late.

 Unfortunately, problems with communication between clinicians are pervasive and clearly result in preventable patient harm.
 Seminal studies have shown that poor levels of communication exist between clinicians at all levels of the health care system.
 The Joint Commission has found that communication issues are the most common root cause of sentinel events (serious and preventable patient harm incidents).
 In the operating room, poor communication has been directly linked to surgical complications and has also been implicated in malpractice lawsuits in multiple clinical settings.

 This Patient Safety Primer will discuss methods of improving communication between clinicians in the context of routine patient care and emergency situations.
-Issues involving communication between clinicians at times of transitions in care are discussed in the Handoffs and Signouts, Adverse Events after Hospital Discharge, and Checklists Patient Safety Primers.
+Issues involving communication between clinicians at times of transitions in care are discussed in the Handoffs and Signouts, Readmission and Adverse Events after Hospital Discharge, and Checklists Patient Safety Primers.

 Methods of Improving Communication Between Providers